US trade attitude damages credibility

 The MOFCOM unveiled a list on April 4 of a tariff of 25 percent on 106 US items, including soybeans, automobiles, chemical products and airplanes.

+"The reversal will have taken China by surprise, especially because the US Commerce Secretary is expected in Beijing next week," Nick Marro, an analyst at the Economist Intelligence Unit, said in an email sent to the Global Times on Wednesday.

-China may now be under the impression that the US is negotiating in bad faith, and that may have repercussions for any potential summit with North Korea,said Nick Marro, an analyst at the Economist Intelligence Unit.
+The Chinese may now be under the impression that the US is negotiating in bad faith, and that may have repercussions for any potential summit with North Korea